Skip to content

 ScenarioH.264H.265

-1080p talking head, 5 min~80 to 120 MB~40 to 70 MB
+1080p talking head, 5 minRoughly 80 to 120 MBRoughly 40 to 70 MB

-1080p screen recording~150 to 300 MB~80 to 160 MB
+1080p screen recordingRoughly 150 to 300 MBRoughly 80 to 160 MB

-4K outdoor actionVery largeLarge, but noticeably smaller
+4K outdoor actionVery largeLarge, but often noticeably smaller

 These are ranges, not guarantees.
 A high CRF H.264 file can beat a poorly tuned HEVC export.
 Always watch the output on the device your audience uses.

-Screen recordings with small UI text are a good A/B test.
-Export the same clip both ways at a fixed megabyte target and pause on a spreadsheet cell.
-HEVC sometimes keeps text sharper at half the size.
+At low bitrates, H.265 often shows fewer blocky artifacts in gradients and shadows.
+Screen recordings with small UI text are a good A/B test: export both ways at a fixed megabyte target and pause on a spreadsheet cell.

 Compatibility and playback